ed-marquez/hedera-tps-calculator/README.md

 # Hedera Transactions Per Second (TPS) Calculation
-This Python script calculates the Transactions Per Second (TPS) for Hedera by analyzing data from the last few blocks.
+This Python script (also provided in JavaScript) calculates the Transactions Per Second (TPS) for Hedera by analyzing data from the last few blocks.

 ## 1. Fetch Block Data
 Every block on Hedera takes approximately 2 seconds.
 In our script, we're focusing on the last 5 blocks: